PLEASE NOTE:

 Carson and the other believers to state what observed facts

-w o u l d disprove the theory, which at the moment is showing all
+w o u l d disprove the theory, which at the moment is

 the signs of a scientific hypothesis in terminal decline.